surifirstpin/biplus_documentation/version.3/SQL Runner FLD.md

 ## Navigate To SQL Runner

 To Navigate to SQL Runner, Login to BiPlus homepage and click on SQL Runner.
+It will display SQL Runner section

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE3MTgxOTkyNywtMTU4MzEyNTE4OF19
+eyJoaXN0b3J5IjpbNDg0NzYyMTA3LC0xNTgzMTI1MTg4XX0=
 -->